IFR Flying in Europe

 (c) Departing on the SID.
 Often, one is asked to contact a radar unit early on which takes over control and once a heading is assigned the SID is no longer relevant (and ATC should then assign a new altitude or level).
 However, if an altitude or level only is given then you must still fly the SID laterally because the SID is the lateral clearance.
 On a SID/STAR, the lateral and vertical clearances are totally separate.
 At this point you are under radar control and in Europe will generally remain so for the entire route.
 This conversion from the assigned SID to radar control, well before the SID is exhausted, is very common.

-One should query any SID given whose end point does not connect to one's filed route; the reason is obvious but a more subtle reason concerns the lost comms situation: how are you going to revert to your filed route if the SID takes you off in a totally silly direction?
+One should query any SID given whose end point does not connect to one's filed route; the reason is obvious but a more subtle reason concerns the lost comms situation: how are you going to revert to your filed route if the SID takes you off in a totally wrong direction?
 Sometimes, incorrect SIDs do get assigned by busy ATC.
-Often, for example at small airports peripheral to a large city, you will get allocated a SID belonging to another peripheral airport; for example Pontoise (Paris) uses SIDs from Le Bourget...

 If departing from an airfield which doesn't have a SID (usually, one in Class G) one departs as per the tower instructions.

 If the airfield does not have any instrument departure, technically you should file a Z (VFR to IFR) flight plan.
 However, it's better to file a fully-IFR FP ("I") because that gets you into the airways system faster, even though the initial part may be under VFR.
 Same if flying into such an airfield; the arrival is under VFR but one doesn't bother with that in the flight plan; just "cancel IFR" some 20 miles out and ATC will get rid of you there and then.
 In the UK, one has the bizzare and wonderful option of departing from any old grass strip in Class G and once airborne calling oneself "IFR".
+However, some countries do not allow "I" to/from a non IFR airport.

 (d) Fly the route.
 ATC will give you "DCT" or "own navigation" clearances most of the way, with vectors in busy areas, so one rarely flies the filed route exactly.
 It's not unusual to do a 200nm route section with vectors the whole way.
-More typically, the route is flown as filed but with many shortcuts.
+More usually, the route is flown as filed but with many shortcuts.

 (e) Arriving on a STAR.
 ATC will give you the current STAR, often not long before the first waypoint of the STAR is reached.
 So you need to have all the possible STARs to hand at this point and have studied them beforehand.
 As with a SID, the STAR to expect is one that connects to the filed route.
-Often, the STAR is not flown because one gets radar vectors to the ILS, to the localiser or to a VOR approach, and often one can ask for radar vectors instead of flying the STAR (it's a whole lot less work).
+Often, the STAR is not flown (or only its initial part is flown) because one gets radar vectors to the ILS, to the localiser or to a VOR approach, and often one can ask for radar vectors instead of flying the STAR (it's a whole lot less work).
 If the destination is outside CAS then they will drop you out of CAS at some point and you may be offered the option of proceeding VFR.
-In the UK you can remain IFR at this point, under own navigation and (if you can get it) with a radar service from elsewhere.
+In the UK you can remain IFR at this point, under own navigation and (if you can get it) with a radar service from somewhere.

 Other Stuff